nathaneltitane/dextop/README.md

 ### Software requirements:

+Before you begin, please note that:

 **Termux application downloads are to be made via F-Droid: Google Play Store updates are deprecated since November 2020**

+**Android packages require that the 'Install Unknown apps' permission be enabled for the Termux application:**

+To enable this permission, navigate into Settings → Security and Privacy → Install unknown apps → Termux and toggling the switch on.

 To get Dextop set up, install the following packages on your android device: